xiangp126/let-git/README.md

-- On some very old Linux server, you may need git relatively new version. but rarely need
+- On 'old' Linux server, you may need git relatively new version(though not often).
 - Install git latest fromm source
     - Need old git to pull git from github
     - provide functions to install doc as well